b-jesch/service.sleepy.watchdog/README.md

-Idle Timer management for performing actions after an amount of inactivity time for use in xbmc/kodi
+Idle Timer management that performs actions after an amount of inactivity time of user for xbmc/kodi